itschessa/cedar-take-home/README.md

 Note:
 I think something isn't quite right with the jest + vite configuration so I haven't been able to get the jest tests to run.
 Given more time, hopefully I could figure out what's up, but apologies for that!

-Thanks for taking the time to check this out!
+Thanks for taking the time to check this out! :sparkles: